harveyramer/harvey-ramer-blog/src/article/core-web-vitals-intro.md

 ## How Can I Assess My Website?

-The best tool for beginners is [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/).
+The best tool for beginners is PageSpeed Insights[^2].
 It is easy to use, but it provides detailed technical information you can share with others.

 Your initial website performance may be discouraging.
 But without taking a measurement, you'll never know how to improve.
 After all, we can only improve what we measure.